 Fat is a source of moisture and flavor in any type of meat.
 When meat gets grilled, the fat melts and adds flavor to your food while also keeping it from drying out over the hot flame.

-This is exactly the reason that beef chuck is one of the best meats for burgers as it falls right into that sweet spot range of 15 to 20% fat content.
+This is exactly the reason that beef chuck is most common for burgers as it falls right into that sweet spot range of 15 to 20% fat content.
 You get a perfect amount of fat to keep the patty moist and compliment the beefy flavor of the chuck.

 It’s also worth noting that mixing the right types of meat is not only okay, it’s encouraged!
 Some of the best burgers I’ve had in my life have been blends of different types of meat.
 At the end of the day, what you’re looking for is a final mixture that falls in that sweet spot of 15 to 20% fat content (a little higher is ok, especially if you like your burgers well done).